Album of the Year (Faith No More album): Artwork and title

-The photograph on the front cover depicts Czechoslovakia's first president, Tomáš Garrigue Masaryk, who is also regarded as the country's founding father.
+The photograph on the front cover depicts Czechoslovakia's first president, Tomáš Garrigue Masaryk (who died on the eve of World War II), who is also regarded as the country's founding father.

 The album jacket depicts the funeral of Masaryk, with the words "pravda vítězí" (truth prevails), the motto of the Czech Republic, adorning his coffin.
+Album of the Years artwork was handled by the band and Katherine Delaney, and was done in 1997, after the album had been recorded and mixed.
+It was Gould's idea to incorporate Masaryk, since he had become fascinated with European history while on his travels throughout the area.
+Gould viewed Masaryk's death as signaling the end of an era for Czechoslovakia, since it used to be one of the richest countries in the world while he was in charge, before being plunged into turmoil during World War II.
+Regarding the usage of Masaryk's funeral in the artwork, Gould said in 2002, "if there is any symbolic importance, it is the depiction of the death of a 'golden age.'"

-The artwork was reflected with the band frequently wearing suits during their tour in support of the album, a trend that carried over to their 2009 reunion tour.
+The artwork was reflected with the band frequently wearing black suits during their tour in support of the album, a trend that carried over to their 2009 reunion tour.

 While the album sleeve did not feature printed lyrics, Mike Patton and Billy Gould did submit official lyrics to fnm.com, which was a fan controlled site prior to the band's reformation in 2009.

-Regarding the title Album of the Year, Bottum said in a June 14, 1997, interview with MTV Europe that "It just seemed right.
-We've been away for a while.
-Coming back with a bang or a scream seemed to be effective to us, and a little bit funny."
-In the same interview, Patton elaborated "I think if you can't see the humor in that, then you've got a problem."
+In an August 1997 Rolling Stone interview, Bottum claimed they chose the title Album of the Year as a joke, saying "we thought it was funny that anyone who'd write about the record would have to write Album of the Year."